-Laptop with a USB port (refer BYOD specification - top end range) Adobe Illustrator, Photoshop \$50 per year
+EquipmentCostsLaptop with a USB port\$50(refer BYOD specification - top endper yearrange) Adobe Illustrator, Photoshopper year

 Visual Arts in Practice focuses on students engaging in art making processes and making virtual or physical visual artworks.
 Visual artworks are created for a purpose and in response to individual, group or community needs.